Skip to main content

 Festive

-Layers of phyllo pastry filled with chopped nuts (almonds, walnuts), sweetened with honey or sugar syrup.
-Ottoman influence visible.
-Libyan version slightly less sweet than Turkish, more nuts.
-Served during Eid, weddings, celebrations.
+Layers of phyllo pastry packed with chopped almonds and walnuts, sweetened with honey or sugar syrup.
+The Ottoman influence is clear, though the Libyan version is a little less sweet than the Turkish one and heavier on the nuts.
+It appears at Eid, weddings, and celebrations.

 vegetarianContains: WheatContains: NutsContains: Dairy